Alicia Webb: World Wrestling Federation (1999)

 On March 8, Ryan managed Goldust in a match against Ken.
 At WrestleMania XV, Ryan and The Blue Meanie were in Goldust's corner for the Fatal Four Way match for the WWF Intercontinental Championship, which Road Dogg retained.
 On the April 5 episode of Raw, The Undertaker and his disciples decided to sacrifice Ryan as a way of sending a message to Stephanie McMahon and Vince McMahon.
 The next week on April 12, Ryan was found by Mankind in the boiler room.
 Later in the night, The Undertaker revealed to Ken that Ryan was in the boiler room.
 As Ken found Ryan, who was being consoled by Mankind, they were attacked by the Ministry of Darkness and The Undertaker grabbed her by the hair and called her "a little slut".

 Having disappeared from the WWF for over a month, Ryan returned on the May 16, episode WWF Heat, distracting Droz during a tag team match, causing a loss against The Brood.
 Ryan then joined the Pretty Mean Sisters (PMS) stable with Terri Runnels and Jacqueline.
 She was depicted as a heel alongside Terri Runnels and Jacqueline Moore.
 On an episode of Raw, GTV revealed footage of the Pretty Mean Sisters in the locker room wearing towels.
-After being with PMS for three months, Webb was released from the WWF in July 1999.
+After being with PMS for three months, Webb departed the WWF that summer.

-Webb later claimed that she was released because she refused to sign a five-year contract with the company.
-Other accusations were that Joanie Laurer had hated her and often messed with her possessions in the locker room.
-There were plans apparently by Vince McMahon to do an incest angle between Webb and her storyline brother Ken Shamrock, whom she was dating in real life at the time.
+Webb later claimed that the WWF stopped booking her because she refused to sign a five-year contract with the company, citing her young age and because she felt the deal was too one-sided in the WWF's favor.
+Other accusations were that Joanie Laurer (Chyna) disliked her and would often mess with her possessions in the locker room.
+There were plans apparently by Vince McMahon and WWF head writer Vince Russo to do an incest angle between Webb and her storyline brother Ken Shamrock, whom she was dating in real life at the time, which Shamrock refused.

-Post WWE career
+World Championship Wrestling (1999-2000)

-Webb made her debut for the National Wrestling Alliance as Ryan Shamrock, competing in an Evening Gown match against Bobcat on October 30, 1999.
-She then wrestled on the Independent circuit against wrestlers such as Nicole Bass, Kara Slice, and Taylor Matheny as well as managing Ken Shamrock.
-In late 1999, Webb debuted in World Championship Wrestling (WCW) on their Nitro show as "Symphony", the valet of The Maestro.
+In late 1999, Webb was contacted by former WWF head writer Vince Russo, who was now head booker of World Championship Wrestling (WCW), about joining the organization.
+She made her debut on a November 1999 episode of Monday Nitro as "Symphony", the valet of The Maestro.
 She was depicted as being "very nice" and also grew flowers and roses.
 On December 23, 1999, Symphony, Madusa and Spice were in a promo with Evan Karagias to show how women "act".
 On February 21, 2000, Symphony turned down a date from Buff Bagwell.
 After managing the Maestro for five months, the Maestro was released from WCW.
 In August 2000, Webb was also released from WCW.